The Delicious Crescent

 Here are the secrets for making the most delicious korma ever:

-• CHICKEN: Use chicken on bone, such as thighs, leg quarters or whole chicken.
+• Chicken: Use chicken on bone, such as thighs, leg quarters or whole chicken.
 If you prefer to use boneless, then use boneless chicken thigh meat.

-• KORMA PASTE: Make sure to grind the cashews only with a small amount of yogurt at first before adding the rest of the yogurt.
+• Korma Paste: Make sure to grind the cashews only with a small amount of yogurt at first before adding the rest of the yogurt.
 This will ensure a smoother paste.
 If you are using a vitamix then you can blend it all at once.
 Preferably grind the onion and yogurt mixture to a coarse paste (avoid very fine paste).

-• CHILIES: You can add any slit green chilies or peppers if you wish.
+• Chilies: You can add any slit green chilies or peppers if you wish.
 Remove the seeds if you want to lower the heat.
 Jalapenos are milder than Serrano peppers.
 And green chilies may differ in heat depending on the variety.

-• OIL: I use 3 tablespoons of oil to have adequate for sautéing the onions, but you can remove one tablespoon or more of oil either after sautéing onions, or at the end of cooking the korma, when the oil surfaces on top.
+• Cooking Oil: I use 3 tablespoons of oil to have adequate for sautéing the onions, but you can remove one tablespoon or more of oil either after sautéing onions, or at the end of cooking the korma, when the oil surfaces on top.
 That helps lower the unnecessary calories, while allowing you to use the oil as vehicle for effective cooking.

-• KASHMIRI CHILI POWDER: is milder than regular chili powder but has a brighter red color.
+• Kashmiri Chili Powder: is milder than regular chili powder but has a brighter red color.
 A suitable replacement would be to use ⅔rd cayenne pepper with ⅓rd paprika.

-• GINGER GARLIC PASTE: Always grind your own at home - it makes a world of difference.
+• Ginger Garlic Paste: Always grind your own at home - it makes a world of difference.
 Process equal amounts of peeled fresh ginger and garlic at high speed until it forms a smooth paste.
 Use just enough water as needed while grinding it down.
 Stir in a little bit of salt and oil.
 Store it in a glass jar and refrigerate.
 Or divide it into ice cube trays and freeze it for later use.

-• CHICKEN STOCK: Use chicken stock if possible.
+• Chicken Stock: Use chicken stock if possible.
 That will also give a nice silky smooth thickness to the korma.

-• SLOW COOKER AND INSTANT POT: Chicken korma can easily be prepared in a slow cooker or instant pot.
+• Slow Cooker and Instant Pot: Chicken korma can easily be prepared in a slow cooker or instant pot.

 Chicken cooked in a spiced yogurt gravy and served with flatbread.